Life As an Orthotist or Prosthetist

 - Research new ways to construct and use orthopedic and prosthetic devices.

-When polled, Orthotists and Prosthetists say the following skills are most frequently used in their jobs:
+Orthotists and Prosthetists state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.